Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/4 - Additional Interfaces/2 - Machine/Kaeon FUSION Machine Interface.md

 # Kaeon FUSION Machine Interface

-The Kaeon FUSION Machine Interface establishes a specialized dialect of ONE for native code generation, as well as commands for cross compiling the customs dialect into the C source code.
+The Kaeon FUSION Machine Interface provides the Native Code dialect, which can be cross compiled to C using Kaeon FUSION's Build command.

+The interface can be activated with the following command:

+    Use: Machine